Eddy Israfilov: Real Murcia

-Loan to Granada
+Loans

 On 1 September 2014 Eddy moved to La Liga side Granada CF, in a season-long loan deal with a buyout clause.
 He made his debut in the competition on the 20th, replacing Rubén Rochina in the 62nd minute of a 1–0 away success over Athletic Bilbao.

-Loans to Eibar and Córdoba

 On 12 July 2015, Eddy was loaned to fellow league team SD Eibar, for one year.
 On 1 February of the following year, after being rarely used, he moved to second-tier Córdoba CF on loan until the end of season and featured more regularly as the side made the play-offs.

 Cádiz and Gimnàstic

 On 18 August 2016, Eddy signed a permanent two-year contract with Cádiz CF, newly promoted to the second division.
 On 29 August of the following year, he moved to fellow league team Gimnàstic de Tarragona on a free transfer, after agreeing to a three-year deal.